Mehmet Murat Uçar

-Mehmet Murat Uçar (born 1 August 1991) is a Turkish professional footballer who plays as a rightback for Eyüpspor.
+Mehmet Murat Uçar (born 1 August 1991) is a Turkish professional footballer who plays as a rightback for Amed.

 Career

 A youth product of Pendikspor, Uçar was promoted to their senior team in 2009 and from there went on loan to Beylerbeyi.
 He transferred to Beylerbeyi after his loan ended, and from there spent his early career with semi-pro clubs Sivas Belediyespor and Aydınspor.
 In January 2016, he signed a professional contract with Eskişehirspor.
 Uçar made his professional debut with Eskişehirspor in a 2-1 Süper Lig win over Sivasspor on 24 January 2016.
 He transferred to Altınordu in the TFF First League the following season, in 2017.
 On 18 July 2019, he signed with BB Erzurumspor and after a strong debut season, helped them get promoted into the Süper Lig for the 2020–21 season.